What Are the Job Duties of a Web Designer?

 According to the U.S. Bureau of Labor Statistics (BLS), web developers, including web designers, are typically required to have at least a 2-year degree in web design, graphic design or a related field.
 However, some employers will accept a high school diploma along with qualifying skills and experience.
 Employers hiring web designers to work on highly technical projects often seek those who hold at least a bachelor's degree.
 Some employers require a portfolio.

 Degree programs in web design and development are readily available at the associate's, bachelor's and master's degree levels.
 Some programs may offer concentration areas, like interface design, interactivity or back-end development.
 The curriculum may include courses in information systems fundamentals, microcomputer applications, web authoring, database development, content management systems and user-centered web design.

 Advanced classes may cover topics like client-server applications, mobile application development and cryptography.
-During web design degree programs, students may learn to use programs like Microsoft Office Suite, Adobe Photoshop, Adobe Edge, Adobe Dreamweaver, Adobe AIR and Flash, as well as study various programming languages.
+During web design degree programs, students may learn to use programs like Microsoft Office Suite; Adobe products such as Photoshop, Illustrator, Dreamweaver and Flash; as well as study various programming languages.

 Web designers must be proactive, able to communicate effectively and work on multiple projects with deadlines.
 They should be knowledgeable in a range of graphics applications, some scripting languages and be comfortable working in multiple OS platforms.

 The BLS predicts that job opportunities for web developers will increase at a rate of 27% between 2014 and 2024, adding approximately 39,500 new jobs.
 Many positions are expected to be created to meet the demand for e-commerce websites, and individuals who are well-versed in several multimedia programs and coding languages may have an advantage in the job market.